 Student demand strongly affects room utilization.
-USHE institutions that are open-admission (sometimes referred to as open-enrollment or non-selective admissions) and nontraditional students face the challenge of meeting student demand for classes throughout the day.
+USHE institutions that are open-enrollment missions and nontraditional students face the challenge of meeting student demand for classes throughout the day.
 These institutions find high demand for classes in the morning before work begins and in the evening after work hours.
-Midday scheduling often conflicts with student work schedules.
-Even more traditional, on-campus students also work during the school year and have conflicting schedules and preferences.
+Mid-day scheduling often conflicts with student work schedules.
+Even more traditional on-campus students also work during the school year and have conflicting schedules and preferences.
 While institutions continue to experiment with additional course offerings to improve utilization, low demand prevents significant improvement.

 Likewise, summer term historically fails to attract students for various reasons.
-Some students need to work to save for the coming academic year.
-Others find jobs and internships to improve career opportunities after graduation.
+Some students need to work to save for the coming academic year, others find jobs and internships to improve career opportunities after graduation.
 Summer months also show decreased instructional utilization as institutions use many classrooms and some laboratories for summer youth programs not captured in the current utilization numbers.
 As institutions' ability to capture those programs in scheduling systems improves, summer utilization will markedly improve as well.